Are you looking forward to invest in SBI Life Smart Privilege Plan?

 8. Cons of SBI Life Smart Privilege Plan

-9. Comparing SBI Life Smart Privilege Plan against PPF
+9. Comparing SBI Life Smart Privilege Plan IRR against PPF

-10. Comparing SBI Life Smart Privilege Plan against ELSS Mutual Fund
+10. Comparing SBI Life Smart Privilege Plan IRR against ELSS Mutual Fund

-12. How to Surrender Your SBI Life Smart Privilege plan?
+12. How to Surrender / Cancel Your SBI Life Smart Privilege plan?

-By the end of this review, you will have absolute clarity on whether you should buy the SBI Life Smart Privilege Plan or not—the actual benefits from the policy.
+By the end of this review, you will have absolute clarity on whether SBI Life Smart Privilege Plan is good or bad —the actual benefits and returns from the policy.
 And whether or not you have alternatives that are better in every aspect.

 Without any further ado, let’s start with the eligibility and other features of the SBI Life Smart Privilege plan.